Bowls

 The design is deceptively simple.
 It’s a square piece of lined canvas fabric with snaps in each corner.
 In fact, when it’s unfolded, it looks like a large washcloth.

-Unfolded K-9 Backbowl travel dog bowl
+Unfolded K-9 Backbowl travel dog bowl.

-I can assemble the bowl in seconds.
+• I can assemble the bowl in seconds.
 The buttons quickly snap together, and then, much to my impatient pup’s joy, I can quickly fill it with food.

+• Both our flat-faced testers finished every last piece of kibble without difficulty.
 The wide shape made it easy for even Olivia, our Bulldog tester, to fit her large head inside the bowl.

-Flat-faced Bulldog eating from K-9 Backbowl travel dog bowl
+Flat-faced Bulldog eating from K-9 Backbowl travel dog bowl.

 The lining on the inside prevented kibble crumbs from sticking – I easily wiped the bowl out with a wet cloth.
 Speaking of the lining, it’s 100% waterproof.
 I even used the bowl with a small amount of water for my thirsty pooch.

 On surfaces like grass or concrete, the bowl slid considerably less than indoors on my slippery linoleum flooring.
-It didn’t perform much better on carpet.
+It didn’t perform much better on the carpet.

-Flat-faced Pug eating from K-9 Backbowl travel dog bowl
+Flat-faced Pug eating from K-9 Backbowl travel dog bowl.

-Once home, a gentle cycle through the washing machine will have it looking good as new.
+You’ll most likely be using it outdoors, either running errands, camping, or on long walks.
+If you want an indoor option, then I suggest sticking with our top recommendation.
+Once home, a gentle cycle through the washing machine will have it looking as good as new.
 There aren’t many dog bowls you can clean with a washing machine!

 If you and your flat-faced pup are always on the go, this travel-friendly bowl will soon become your best friend.
 Highly recommended!

-Flat-faced dog bowl with spilled kibble on floor
+Flat-faced dog bowl with spilled kibble on floor.

-The other ceramic tilted dog bowl we tested was a generic model by iBard, but you can find this generic slanted bowl under many different names.
+One ceramic tilted dog bowl we tested was a generic model by iBard, but you can find this generic slanted bowl under many different names.
 Of all the bowls we tested, this was the worst.
 To get the slant, you set the ceramic dish precariously on top of a small podium.
 It sits loose and falls with the tiniest of bumps.
 It might be suited to gentle feeders, like a cat, but it was unsuitable for any of our doggy testers.

 With just a few tweaks on the manufacturer’s part, Super Design’s Mess Free Slanted Bowl could be a strong contender.
 It’s essentially an elevated bowl that sits at a 15˚ slant thanks to the melamine base.
 Unfortunately, when you place the metal bowl in the base, it spins.
 For flat-faced dogs that will no doubt bump the bowl, this made feeding difficult as the bowl spun in place.
 Another bowl that is better suited to cats.
 It’s a shame that there isn’t much choice for elevated flat-faced dog bowls.